agsb/jelly/documents/CircuitDesign.md

 ### Finite State Machine

-A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1 and U2, clear is CR3 and second counter _Q4-Q7 unused_;
+A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q2 as A0-A3 into U1 and U2, clear is CR3 and second counter _Q4-Q7 unused_;

-A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and high nibble _Q4-Q7 unused_;
+A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A3-A6 into U1, clock is CK4 and high nibble _Q4-Q7 unused_;

-One eeprom AT28C16, U1, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives D0-D7.
-The D0-D3 as C0-C3, D4-D7 as T0-T3, as lines for circuits.
+One eeprom AT28C16, U1, takes Q0-Q2 from U8 as A0-A2 and Q0-Q3 from U4 as A3-A6, U1 gives D0-D7, with D0-D3 as M0-M3, D4-D7 as T0-T3, as lines for circuits.

 This circuit is used to translate a byte as finite state machine (FSM) steps.

-It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selected by zero circuit detector, A9 selected by toggle a flip-flop as mode code or loop, _A10 is not used_.
+It is used for opcode and microcode lookup, address A0-A2 are used for up 8 steps micro-code, A3-A6 for define 16 op-code, A7 selected by zero circuit detector, A8 selected by toggle a flip-flop as mode default or loop, _A9-A10 are not used_.

 The nibbles M0-M3 and T0-T3 are used to select math operation and control signals inside and outside Jelly.